tidymodels/yardstick/tests/testthat/_snaps/error-handling.md

       sens(hpc_cv, obs, pred, estimator = c("1", "2"))
     Condition
       Error in `sens()`:
-      ! `estimator` must be length 1, not 2.
+      ! `estimator` must be a single string, not a character vector.

 # Numeric matrix in numeric metric